anjumsohail/FilePurger/ReadMe.md

 - **Safe logging** – Generates detailed logs of actions taken and skipped files.
 - **Retention flexibility** – Set retention days from `0` (delete immediately) upwards.
 - **Cross-directory support** – Can purge multiple directories in one run.
+# Version 2
+- Automatic Execution using by taking parameters from Config.json (Sample included) instead of passing via Environment
+- Configration Option of AutoDele, is set to True, will Delete the Quarantined Files Directory as well.
+- configuration option to change the Log and Quarantine Files Directory
 ---

 ## 📂 Categories & File Types